VICI Properties Inc. (VICI) Dips More Than Broader Markets: What You Should Know

-VICI Properties Inc. will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.54, up 12.5% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $884.83 million, up 33.53% from the prior-year quarter.
+Wall Street will be looking for positivity from VICI Properties Inc. as it approaches its next earnings report date.
+The company is expected to report EPS of $0.53, up 10.42% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $884.83 million, up 33.53% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.16 per share and revenue of $3.55 billion, which would represent changes of +11.92% and +36.44%, respectively, from the prior year.
+VICI's full-year Zacks Consensus Estimates are calling for earnings of $2.12 per share and revenue of $3.55 billion.
+These results would represent year-over-year changes of +9.84% and +36.44%, respectively.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.55% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.14% lower.
 VICI Properties Inc. is currently a Zacks Rank #3 (Hold).

-We can also see that VICI currently has a PEG ratio of 2.31.
+Meanwhile, VICI's PEG ratio is currently 2.26.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The REIT and Equity Trust - Other industry currently had an average PEG ratio of 2.09 as of yesterday's close.
+The REIT and Equity Trust - Other was holding an average PEG ratio of 2 at yesterday's closing price.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 172, putting it in the bottom 32% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 170, which puts it in the bottom 33% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.